-For drugs in Tiers 2-4, you and your provider can ask us to make an exception to the cost-sharing tier for the drug so that you pay less for it.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule
+You and your provider can ask us to make an exception to the cost-sharing tier for the drug so that you pay less for it.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.